Field Trip

 Art – the introduction of an art form involving several disciplines

-Science and Mathematics – an art form that utilizes technology including lasers, electronics, and LEDs
+Science and Mathematics – an art form that utilizes technology including lasers, electronics, video art, and LEDs

 History – a 21st Century art form

-It is an opportunity for the students to describe what they experience, both orally and in writing.
-They are welcome to bring sketch books and journals, and take photos.
+The students are welcome to bring sketch books and journals, and take photos.

-We suggest using the lesson plan in class after the field trip concludes.
+We suggest using the lesson plan in the classroom after the field trip concludes.

 Contact Info: